odemuno/MATLAB-for-ML/PA1_LinReg/README.md

 The dataset is gotten from the `ex1data1.txt` file.

-To visualize, these are the first 6 dataset points:
+To visualize, these are the first 6 data points:
 ```
 6.1101,17.592
 5.5277,9.1302